-FlexCache provides all of the above advantages while maintaining cache coherency, data consistency, and efficient use of storage in a scalable and high-performing manner.
+FlexCache provides all of the above advantages while maintaining cache coherency, data consistency, data currency, and efficient use of storage in a scalable and high-performing manner.

-A FlexCache is a sparse copy; not all files from the origin dataset can be cached, and, even then, not all data blocks of a cached inode can be present in the cache.
+A FlexCache is a sparse container; not all files from the origin dataset are cached, and, even then, not all data blocks of a cached inode can be present in the cache.
 Storage is used efficiently by prioritizing retention of the working dataset (recently used data).